h2non/Simple-DDNS-VisualDNS-API/README.md

 # Simple DDNS PHP script for VisualDNS WS SOAP based API

 ## ABOUT
-This is a very simple PHP based script to implement and easy "DDNS" for VisualDNS.net via SOAP API Web Service.
+This is a very very simple (and for personal purposes) PHP based script to implement an easy "DDNS" (non-protocol explicit) for VisualDNS.net via its SOAP based API Web Service.
 Your PHP version need SOAP support.
 Feel free to improve it for any purpouses.